'Dr. Doom' commentator Marc Faber faces backlash over race comments

-NEW YORK/VANCOUVER (Reuters) - Marc Faber, the Swiss investor based in Thailand, provoked a backlash from business television and investment management firms on Tuesday after comments in his latest newsletter suggested the United States had only prospered because it was settled by white people.
+NEW YORK, Oct 17 (Reuters) - Marc Faber, the Swiss investor based in Thailand, provoked a backlash from business television and investment management firms on Tuesday after comments in his latest newsletter suggested the United States had only prospered because it was settled by white people.

-The investor and commentator, known as “Dr Doom” for bearish calls on stocks and the economy, was dismissed from the boards of Canadian fund manager Sprott Inc, NovaGold Resources Inc and Ivanhoe Mines Ltd after his remarks.
+The investor and commentator, known as “Dr Doom” for bearish calls on stocks and the economy, was dismissed from the board of Canadian fund manager Sprott Inc after his remarks.

 Business television networks such as CNBC and Fox Business said they would remove Faber from booking lists for their shows.